Beyond the Welsh Weather: The Best Winter Cycling Destinations Abroad

 Mexico

-Mexico may not be the first place that comes to mind for cycling, but it has plenty to offer.
-With December temperatures hovering between 20-25°C and many regions sitting at over 1,000 meters above sea level, it’s an ideal spot for altitude training (with little risk of snow)
+Mexico might not be the first place that comes to mind for cycling, but it has plenty to offer.
+With winter temperatures typically sitting between 20–25°C and many regions at over 1,000 metres above sea level, it’s an excellent option for warm-weather riding with an altitude training benefit—without much risk of snow.

 Highlights

-Sierra madre: Head inland for challenging mountain routes.
+• Sierra Madre — Head inland for tougher, mountainous routes.

 Girona

-This charming city is the former home of long distance triathlon god, Jan Frodeno and remains a cycling mecca for pros and amateurs alike.
-The roads are smooth, the terrain is varied, and the atmosphere is steeped in cycling culture.
-You might even brush shoulders with your cycling heroes as they train in this beautiful part of Spain.
+This charming city is a former home of long-distance triathlon royalty Jan Frodeno and remains a cycling mecca for pros and amateurs alike.
+Smooth roads, varied terrain, and an atmosphere steeped in cycling culture make it one of the best places in Europe to ride year-round.

 Highlights

-Year-round riding: Thanks to the mild Mediterranean climate.
+• Year-round riding — Thanks to a mild Mediterranean climate.

 Calpe